Fruit pie recipe: as American as apple pie

 Do you know how to make a mouthwatering fruit pie?
 Here is a step-by-step fabulous fruit pie recipe.
 Try and make a homemade pie next fall and watch your family’s jaws drop next Thanksgiving dinner.

 This classic flaky apple pie is actually perfect for any time of year.
 And don’t sweat!
-It’s a fruit pie recipe (See also: Recipes with fruit) that can be made by a baker of any experience level.
+It’s a fruit pie recipe (See also: Fruit puree its full potential) that can be made by a baker of any experience level.

 Ingredients